puppetlabs-toy-chest/wash/website/content/docs/_index.md

 ### wash tail

 Output any new updates to files and/or resources (that support the stream action).
 Currently requires the '-f' option to run.
 Attempts to mimic the functionality of `tail -f` for remote logs.

+### wash validate

+Validates an external plugin, using it's schema to limit exploration.
+The plugin can be one you've configured in Wash's config file, or it can be a script to load as an external plugin.
+Plugin-specific config from Wash's config file will be used.
+The Wash daemon does not need to be running to use this command.

+Validate starts from the plugin root and does a breadth-first traversal of the plugin hierarchy, invoking all supported methods on examples at each level.
+If the plugin provides a schema, it will be used to limit exploration to one example of each type of entry.
+Exploration can be stopped with Ctrl-C when needed.

 ## Config